 Even in countries with a more modest amount of sunlight, developments in technology make it possible to optimise the power generated from the sun.
 Investing in solar power and Energy Storage proves to be a solid move for many cities to make.
 The concept of the ‘smart city’ is becoming more widespread as cities realise the many advantages of solar cells.
 City architects are now asked to incorporate solar photovoltaics into streetlight infrastructure and the facades of new buildings.
 Equally, Electric Vehicles are put forward as the most profitable and eco-friendly option for public transport, where solar powered carports are installed strategically around cities.

 The single-largest market for solar photovoltaics in the world is China, where solar power is now officially cheaper than grid electricity.
 It is estimated that 39% of the world’s renewable energy jobs are currently in China, but recent years have shown an increase in solar photovoltaics employment in India and Brazil and other countries.
 The rapid expansion of green energy in the last two decades demonstrates the efficiency with which renewable energy can be established, regardless of which energy source a country has been relying on previously.
 Becoming an expert in solar energy is to step through a wide-open door to a field of career possibilities all over the globe.

 Do you want to work with Solar Photovoltaics?
-There are still a few spaces left on EEC’s Solar Photovoltaics Qualification course on 3rd – 4th October at the University of London.
+There are still a few spaces left on the EEC’s Solar Photovoltaics Qualification course.
 Book your place today:

 To receive more information or to book your place on the upcoming Solar Photovoltaics Qualification course: